 All classes at Stanbridge University are taught in English.
 Stanbridge University does not provide courses in ESL (English as a Second Language).
 To be admitted to a program offered by the university, all students must provide proof of graduation from a secondary school or higher in which English is the language of instruction or give proof of obtaining the required minimum score on the Reading Comprehension part of the Accuplacer, as stated for each program, or on the Test of English as a Foreign Language (TOEFL): 470 paper-based format, 150 computer-based format, 52 internet-based format.

 Applicants seeking admission to programs delivered on-campus must meet with an admissions representative to receive an overview of their desired program and information on the minimum requirements for admission to the program, including, if applicable, the assessment exam score requirement.
 Applicants seeking admission to programs delivered online must fill out an application and speak to an admissions representative (before or after filling out the application) in order to have any questions answered about the overview of their desired program and information on the minimum requirements for admission to the program.

 During the in-person meetings on campus or telephone conversations for online programs:

 - Applicants are given an overview of the programs and courses of interest to them, including the length, cost, policies, student and career services and fields of employment relevant to the program.

 - Applicants must submit an online application.
-The application fee for the Associate Degree in Nursing is $50, for the Master of Science in Occupational Therapy is $150.
+The application fee for the Bachelor of Science in Nursing is $50, for the Master of Science in Occupational Therapy is $150.

 - Applicants are asked to schedule a time to take the assessment exam in the Test Center for those programs requiring an assessment exam and if the exam is applicable to the student.
 N.B.: Please see program-specific requirements for admission under each program.